meilisearch/documentation/documents.md

 - **Displayed** attributes will be shown when a document is returned.

 ::: tip
-By default the Meili dashboard infer the schema from the **first** document sent.
+By default the Meili dashboard infers the schema from the **first** document sent.
 :::

 ::: danger